UPDATE: This article was originally published in May 2015, but due to its popularity it’s been updated on 25 October 2021.

 The application process for the NYDA grant includes:

-There are business activities which the NYDA grant programme, for moral reasons, does not support.
-These include tobacco, gambling and alcohol as a primary income generator, and pyramid sales schemes.
+There are business activities that the NYDA grant programme, for moral reasons, does not support.
+These include tobacco, gambling and alcohol as primary income generators, and pyramid sales schemes.